Location: Santorini, Greece

 Status: Completed Works

-The vernacular architecture of Santorini is a splendid example of a built space skillfully adapted to a harsh natural setting, a natural example of the interaction between the four elements (fire, water, earth, air) of nature according to ancient philosophy.
-The landscape still bears clear marks of the gigantic volcanic eruption that gave the formation of the island as it is today.
+An iconic example of a space built respecting the natural setting, a smooth interaction in between the four elements of nature (fire, water, earth, air) according to ancient philosophy.
+The landscape, which still bears witness of the gigantic volcanic eruption, plays with the building creating a solid dialogue.

-The source of design inspiration was the traditional architecture of Santorini through a modern point of view.
-Vaults, arched windows, solid volumes, niches, thick masonry walls with small openings, the whitewashed plaster skin, all the traditional architectural elements were deconstructed and reformed into a contemporary way.
-The main design idea and priority was to create a construction in perfect harmony with the stunning natural environment, emerged through the vineyards, that would be characterized by simplicity, plasticity and scale, combining the traditional airy architecture of Santorini with the modern design.
+The source of design inspiration was the traditional architecture of Santorini: vaults, arched windows, solid volumes, niches, thick masonry walls with small openings, the whitewashed plaster skin.
+All the traditional architectural elements were deconstructed and reformed in a contemporary way.
+The main design idea and priority was to create a construction in perfect harmony with the stunning natural environment, which should have emerged through the vineyards, characterized by simplicity, plasticity and scale, combining the traditional airy architecture of Santorini with the modern design.

-The sequence of the great arches at the entrance orientated to the vineyards, the white, organic, flowing sculpture ceiling at the main wine tasting hall and the grand arched openings consist the most important reference to the traditional architecture of Santorini.
-The main color inside the winery is the pure white of minimalist Cycladic architecture.
-The use of natural materials, warm inviting color palette, elegant furniture with references to traditional elements and a touch of modern design, create a relaxing and sensational ambience indoors and outdoors, ideal for exploring and tasting the indigenous grape varieties in perfect harmony with the unique spirit, eternal beauty and energy of authentic Santorini.
+The use of natural materials, warm color palette, elegant furniture with references to traditional elements and a touch of modern design, create a relaxing and sensational ambience indoors and outdoors, ideal for exploring and tasting the indigenous grape varieties in perfect harmony with the unique spirit, eternal beauty and energy of authentic Santorini.

 Photography by Michalis Kouvalis